tavinathanson/bimah-bc/guides/shulcloud_exports.md

 Make sure each Hineini transaction has a 2-digit year in the Type column.
 Check that the Type value looks like "Hineini 25" not just "Hineini".

-### "Only 1 fiscal year found" error
+### "Only 1 fiscal year found" / "Need Another Fiscal Year"

 Bimah requires at least 2 years of data for year-over-year analysis.
+You can fix this by:

-Expand your export date range to include transactions from a second fiscal year.
+1. **Expand your export date range** - Re-export from ShulCloud with a wider date range that includes transactions from two fiscal years
+2. **Import multiple files** - Import separate files for each fiscal year (e.g., one file for FY25, another for FY26).
+Bimah will automatically combine them by Account ID

 ### "Invalid or missing birthday" error